 All journals can join the PLN provided they meet the following criteria:

-- The journal must be running OJS 2.4.8 or higher
+- The journal must be running OJS 2.4.8 (the plugin is not available for OJS 3.x yet)

 - The journal must have an ISSN